 Donations to these organizations are used to provide help lines, educational materials, and health services as well as fund social campaigns to educate the world and fight for legislation that aids these causes.

-If you’re concerned about the constant efforts to gut the Affordable Care Act and the issues faced by people living with chronic illness and disability, give to:
+If you’re concerned about the gutting of the Affordable Care Act and the issues faced by people living with chronic illness and disability, give to:

 The Autism Society: They work to improve the lives of people with autism.
 The organization’s advisors include a panel of esteemed people in the autism community who provide expertise and guidance on all areas of TAS’ work.

 Cystic Fibrosis Foundation: This organization funds research for a cure as well as drug development, and also helps people with CF to get access to the health care and support they need.

 Cancer Research Institute: They are working to create a new class of cancer treatment that improve the immune system’s natural ability to fight cancer cells.

 Alzheimer’s Foundation of America: This organization provides care and services to individuals with dementia as well as support to their caregivers and families.